trilinos/Trilinos/packages/adelus/README.md

 matrix equation on a distributed computer system using MPI for message passing.
 The code was ported from Pliris, which runs on CPUs only.
-The code uses Kokkos and Kokkos Kernels libraries to achieve performance portability on heterogeneous architectures equipped with CPUs and accelerated hardware such as GPUs.
+The code uses Kokkos and Kokkos Kernels libraries to achieve performance portability on heterogeneous architectures equipped with CPUs and acceleration hardware such as GPUs.

- The matrix is torus-wrap mapped onto the processors of the parallel machines (either CPUs or GPUs).
-Each processor contains portions of the matrix and the right hand sides determined by a distribution function to optimally load balance the computation and communication during the LU factorization of the matrix.
+ The matrix is blocked mapped onto the processors of the parallel machine (either CPUs or GPUs).
+It is solved as if it was torus-wrapped for an optimal balance of computation and communication.
+A permutation operation is performed on the results to restore the results to their correct position so the torus-wrap distribution is hidden to the user.
+Each processor contains blocks of the matrix and the right hand sides.
-Each processor handles its own workload through Kokkos Kernels BLAS routines optimized for multi-threaded CPUs and massively parallel GPUs.
-Furthermore, CUDA- aware MPI is exploited on GPU architectures which allows direct communication from GPU memory.
+A distribution function is used to optimally load balance the computation and communication during the LU factorization of the matrix.
+Each processor handles its own workload through the Kokkos Kernels BLAS routines optimized for multi-threaded CPUs and massively parallel GPUs.
+Furthermore, CUDA-aware MPI is exploited on GPU architectures which allows direct communication from GPU memory.

-### Relation to MPI Process Topology
+### Relation of the Matrix Distribution to MPI Process Topology

+The matrix is distributed to the different MPI processes using the following criterion.
+No MPI process can have no more than 1 row or column than any other process.
+This in effect balances the the number of matrix entries that each process needs to fill.
+An example illustrating this algorithm follows.

 ```
- Example: 6 processes
+ Example: 6 MPI processes
         nprocsr =3  (Number of processes for a row)
         Process id in the box below.